 Service – Walk with the excluded

 The Service segment of the programme is about providing a holistic leadership experience for our Fellows.
-All Fellows are required to take on a bi-weekly community service activity of their choice.
+All Fellows are required to take on a community service activity of their choice (every second week).
 This is a grounding experience for our Fellows to appreciate all realities and social conditions which are experienced in Brussels, and not just those lived inside the EU institutions or the ‘Brussels bubble’.

 In essence, our Fellows will give back marginalised communities – an important Jesuit concept – while at the same time gaining valuable life lessons that they will take with them as future leaders.
 The programme works with the non-governmental organisation ‘Serve the City’ in order to help our Fellows choose a community service, and examples undertaken in the past include serving meals to the elderly and the homeless, as well as offering help with language learning for asylum-seekers